faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_4.md

 - Impediments: Other university work

 Faisal Saleem (Backend):
-- Tasks completed yesterday: Began working on the labelling process.
+- Tasks completed yesterday: Working on the labelling process.
-- Tasks for the day: Continue work on the labelling process.
+- Tasks for the day: Continue work on the labelling process and starting filtering.
 - Impediments: Time

 Ghulame Mujtaba Arbi (Backend/Frontend):
 - Tasks completed yesterday: Working on the labelling process.
-- Tasks for the day: Still working on the labelling process and refining frontend design.
+- Tasks for the day: Start filtering job.
 - Impediments: Time/quizzes/projects

 Tristan Bester (Backend):
-- Tasks completed yesterday: Began working on the labelling process.
+- Tasks completed yesterday: Working on the labelling process.
-- Tasks for the day: Continue work on the labelling process.
+- Tasks for the day: Continue work on the labelling process and setting up filtering backend.
 - Impediments: Time.

 Sipho Sikakane.(Scrum master/Backend)